-ExpressVPN boasts itself as ‘the best anonymous VPN protection service’.
+ExpressVPN boasts itself as ‘the best anonymous VPN protection service’ or ‘the best offshore VPN in Spain’ all because of its no-log policy.
 Its no-log policy asserts that it does not keep any activity or connection logs.
 It believes in providing users with digital rights and offers them what they deserve, which is complete anonymity over the internet.
-You can learn more about this VPN service in our ExpressVPN Review.
+You can learn more about this VPN service in our ExpressVPN Review Spain.

-Also, we suggest you go through the Reddit opinion about ExpressVPN in our ExpressVPN – what does Reddit think about it? for making an informed decision.
+Also, we suggest you go through the guide about Reddit users in our ExpressVPN Reddit Review in Spain for making an informed decision.

-Much like any best no logs VPN service, ExpressVPN further states that it does not store user IP address, browsing history, or connection logs.
+Much like any of the best logless VPN in Spain, ExpressVPN further states that it does not store user IP addresses, browsing histories, or connection logs.
 And honestly, no user has ever alleged that ExpressVPN has collected any personal records, which technically means that they offer an excellent service.

 The first section of the policy of this VPN connection mentions:

-“We do not collect logs of your activity, including no logging of browsing history, traffic destination, data content, or DNS queries.
+“We do not collect logs of your activity in Spain, including no logging of browsing history, traffic destination, data content, or DNS queries.
 We also never store connection logs, meaning no logs of your IP address, your outgoing VPN IP address, connection timestamp, or session duration.”

 From the above statement, it’s apparent that ExpressVPN strongly believes in collecting no information that can harm user privacy.

-ExpressVPN keeps logs of account details, connection dates, connected servers, amount of data transferred, app updates, and IP addresses (only when using MediaStreamer).
+ExpressVPN keeps logs of account details, connection dates, connected servers, amount of data transferred, app updates, and IP addresses (only when using MediaStreamer in Spain).